kube-rs/kube/governance.md

 As such, there are certain expectations for maintainers.
 Kube-rs maintainers are expected to:

 * Review pull requests, triage issues, and fix bugs in their areas of expertise, ensuring that all changes go through the project's code review and integration processes.
-* Monitor the Kube-rs Discord, and help out when possible.
+* Monitor the Kube-rs Discord, and Discussions and help out when possible.
 * Rapidly respond to any time-sensitive security release processes.
-* Attend meetings with the Kube-rs Steering Committee.
+* Participate on discussions on the roadmap.

 If a maintainer is no longer interested in or cannot perform the duties listed above, they should move themselves to emeritus status.
 If necessary, this can also occur through the decision-making process outlined below.